 Did You Know...

 The amount of melanin present in a person's skin depends on heredity as well as on the amount of recent sun exposure.
 Some people are able to produce large amounts of melanin in response to UV light, whereas others produce very little.
-People with blonde or red hair are especially susceptible to the short-term and long-term effects of UV radiation, because they are not able to produce enough melanin.
+People with blond or red hair are especially susceptible to the short-term and long-term effects of UV radiation, because they are not able to produce enough melanin.
 The melanin in their skin can also become distributed unevenly, resulting in freckling.
 People with vitiligo Vitiligo Vitiligo is a loss of melanocytes that causes patches of skin to turn white.
 Patches of whitened skin are present on various parts of the body.
 Doctors usually base the diagnosis on the appearance... read more have patchy areas of skin that have no pigment.
 People with albinism Albinism Albinism is a rare hereditary disorder in which little or none of the skin pigment melanin is formed.
 The skin, hair, and eyes, or sometimes just the eyes, are affected.
 Typically, the hair... read more have little or no melanin at all.

 Exposure to sunlight prematurely ages the skin.
 Damage to the skin caused by prolonged exposure to sunlight is known as photoaging.
 Exposure to UV light causes fine and coarse wrinkles, irregular pigmentation, large frecklelike spots called lentigines, a yellowish complexion, and a leathery, rough skin texture.
 Although fair-skinned people are most vulnerable, anyone's skin will change with enough exposure.